BA in Mathematics - Secondary Teacher Education

 A mathematics modeling course

-At least one additional mathematics courses numbered 260 or above, excluding MAT 380 Probability and Statistics.
+At least one additional mathematics course numbered 260 or above, excluding MAT 380 Probability and Statistics.

 Secondary Teacher Education Requirements: